 It is always up to the participants in a mediation as to whether or not they want to record any agreement they may come to during the mediation.
 If an agreement on the resolution of the dispute is reached during a court appointed mediation, it is advisable that it be documented in a Memorandum of Agreement or recorded in a Mediated Settlement Agreement.
 In the State of Texas, under the Civil Practice and Remedies Code, Title 7, Alternative Methods of Dispute Resolutions, Chapter 154 Alternative Dispute Resolution Procedures, a Mediated Settlement Agreement which resolves the dispute is "enforceable in the same manner as any other written contract".

 If no agreement is reached in mediation, the mediation is closed and, if the dispute was referred to mediation by a court, the only thing reported back to the court is that the parties participated in a mediation and did not settle.
-In transformative mediation an agreed solution may be a result of the mediation, but finding a way out of the destructive cycle of conflict is the main goal.

-Transformative (or non-directive) mediators are trained to follow discussions from an unbiased perspective, to help people to find their way out of the conflict spiral, express their real thoughts, feelings and needs, and to help people to find themselves what is for them a more constructive way to listen to and deal with the conflict in their relationship with the other.
+Mediators are trained to follow discussions from an unbiased perspective, to help people to find their way out of the conflict spiral, express their real thoughts, feelings and needs, and to help people to find themselves what is for them a more constructive way to listen to and deal with the conflict in their relationship with the other.
 Through information sharing and listening, people can start to see the way the other person is thinking, even without necessarily agreeing.
 Empathy can help open up the dialogue to alternatives which do not seem to be there initially.
 By recognizing similarities as well as differences in the way each person sees the situation, and recognizing one's own humanity as well as that of the other person the conflict dynamic can change.

 How can mediation help ?